 While some students apply to medical school in the summer after their junior year, others wait for a year to apply which allows them the opportunity to spread out their coursework and to take a ‘gap year' between college and medical/professional school.

-You should contact Naila Mamoon, program director, at email@example.com to discuss your timeline, goals, and specific course plan by year.
+You will have the opportunity to discuss your timeline, goals, and specific course plan by year with the program director during individual meetings.
 Here are some general recommendations for reference.

 - Take your chemistry courses as early as possible, especially if you are considering a semester abroad.
-If you took chemistry as a freshman or a sophomore in high school, we recommend that you begin your chemistry sequence with CHE 110, which is an excellent refresher course.
 If you took AP Chemistry in your junior/senior year in high school and made a 4 or 5 on your AP Chemistry exam, you may opt out of CHE 115, but this must be coordinated in consultation with the Chemistry Department.

 - Plan a course load as light as possible for the spring semester when you study for the MCAT/DAT.
 Students ahead of normal progress may opt to take one semester of three classes during the second semester of their junior or one semester of their senior year.
 MCAT/DAT preparation traditionally is done during the spring semester of the junior year so this would be a good time to opt to take three courses if you are eligible.

 - While that spring semester of junior year is a good time to lighten your course load, you may not take a reduced course load more than once.
 You also need to demonstrate to medical/dental schools that you can handle more than one challenging science course per semester.